PowderKegTech/mushikago/README.md

   - powershell empire 3.x
   - tshark

-# python-module
+- python-module
   - python-nmap
   - pymetasploit3
   - mac-vendor-lookup

-# Installing
+# Usage
-- `Linux` tested
--

-# Methodology
+1. # ./msfrpc.sh
-0. Run `./mushikago.sh`
+1. # python3 main goap/actions-it.json ( or goap/actions-ics.json)

 **Acknowledgement:** This code was created for personal use with hosts you able to hack/explore by any of the known bug bounty program.
 Use it at your own risk.